 All the breeders whom we spoke to follow the same feeding regime.
 Soup made from chicken/goat leg/oxtail at the start of the day.
 Then, ragi/finger millet boiled with chicken or vegetables completes their diet.
 The breeders in the native tract use their dogs to hunt.
-Hence, their feeding regime is different.
+Hence, their feeding regime and the dog food is little different.

 Top known ailments (health issues)